triflesoft/broomio/NOTES.rst

     Error condition happened on the associated file descriptor.
 This event is also reported for the write end of a pipe when the read end has been closed.  epoll_wait(2) will always report for this event; it is not necessary to set it in events.

 - EPOLLHUP / POLLHUP == 0x_0010
-    TODO: Process POLLHUP event.
+    According to primitive tests with level-triggered epoll, this event comes with EPOLLERR, so no need for processing.
+Real life cases required to reconsider.
     Hang up happened on the associated file descriptor. epoll_wait(2) will always wait for this event; it is not necessary to set it in events.
 Note that when reading from a channel such as a pipe or a stream socket, this event merely indicates that the peer closed its end of the channel.
 Subsequent reads from the channel will return 0 (end of file) only after all outstanding data in the channel has been consumed.

 - EPOLLRDHUP / POLLRDHUP == 0x_2000
-    TODO: Process POLLRDHUP event.
+    According to primitive tests with level-triggered epoll, this event never comes, so no need for processing.
+Real life cases required to reconsider.
     Stream socket peer closed connection, or shut down writing half of connection.
 (This flag is especially useful for writing simple code to detect peer shutdown when using Edge Triggered monitoring.)

 - EPOLLRDNORM / POLLRDNORM == 0x_0040